nsaikiran/blog/content/notes/about-databases.md

 https://x.com/arpit_bhayani/status/1705423114488955333
 https://x.com/arpit_bhayani/status/1727913152875241769

 Got good insights on replication, sharding, indexing etc at [Arpit's blog](https://arpitbhayani.me/knowledge-base/database-engineering).
-[Consistent Hashing](https://arpitbhayani.me/blogs/consistent-hashing) is also explained very well here, which is used to add more nodes to database cluster that maybe shared also which incurring much data movement.

 In the above podcast as Arpit discussed, we need to first identify what we need and what can compromise, based on that we can choose the database.
 SQL databases provide strong consistency but they assume the data resides in single node.
 Synchronous replication helps with strong consistency with distributed SQL nodes but compromises on the throughput.
 Looks like CockroachDB is ACID compliant while being distributed.